|

 Registry of Peoples

-My primary project currently is the Registry of Peoples, a standard reference database of the Harvest Information System that provides a unique code for each of the peoples of the world, to enable various databases with ethnicity information to compare and exchange information.
-I serve as editor of this codeset, which I will continue with from my curent residence near Johannesburg, South African.
+From there my heightened focus in ethnic research and cultural worldview studies led to my relocation to accept a position as the first Editor of the new Registry of Peoples (ROP).
+The ROP is a standard reference database of the Harvest Information System that provides a unique code for each of the peoples of the world, to enable various databases with ethnicity information to compare and exchange information.
+I continued to serve as the Editor of this codeset for peoples of the world until January 2010.

 Teaching

-For several years I was on the faculty for several summer sessions of the Toronto Institute of Linguistics.
+For several years I was on the faculty of the Toronto Institute of Linguistics.
 This special institute was an intense month of training in how to learn languages.
 The purpose of this month was to provide non-linguistics practical skills in learning language and culture, without formal resources, learning from the people themselves in a community context.

 Related to our mission relationships, I taught world religions, study methods, and Islam at the Kenya Baptist Theological College, Limuru, and was a visiting professor at other schools in the area.
 I also taught a course in Communications at nearby St. Paul's College in Limuru.